Textualize/textual/docs/guide/reactivity.md

 ### Validate decorator

-In addition to the the naming convention, you can also define a validate method via decorator.
+In addition to the the naming convention, you can also define a validate method via a decorator.
 When in the class scope, reactives have a `validate` attribute which you can use to decorate any method and turn it into a validator.
 The following example replaces the naming convention with an equivalent decorator: